-On average, a user can see from 1,500 to 3,000 brand update on his Facebook newsfeed, most of these updates may not be relevant, appealing or adding value to the user and by time the user will spend less time on site and subsequently this will affect FB, so the organic reach have been declining since 2013 until it became less than 3%, then if you want to reach more, pay.
+On average, a user can see from 1,500 to 3,000 brand update on his Facebook newsfeed; most of these updates may not be relevant, appealing, or adding value to the user, and by the time the user will spend less time on-site and subsequently, this will affect FB, so the organic reach has been declining since 2013 until it became less than 3%.
+If you want to reach more, pay.

 How to increase organic reach?

-How can we reach more people without spending some bucks behind our posts, based on some studies made in the US and other regions by the social media professionals, there are some ways that can help you increase your organic reach a bit, but these tips will not boost your post as the paid reach.
-Below are some tips base on some research and reading from many sources, summarized and added in one place so you can use it, or don’t…. it’s up to you.
+How can we reach more people without spending some bucks behind our posts?
+Based on some studies made in the US and other regions by social media professionals, some ways can help you increase your organic reach a bit, but these tips will not boost your post as the paid reach.
+Below are some tips based on some research and reading from many sources, summarized and added in one place so you can use it or don’t…. it’s up to you.

-To avoid any wastage, target your people through the post targeting options, they will be more interested in your content when they see it on their timelines and consequently engagement per post will be higher, see the figure below to know how to target your audience
+To avoid any wastage, target your people through the post targeting options; they will be more interested in your content when they see it on their timelines.
+Consequently, engagement per post will be higher; see the figure below to know how to target your audience-targeted audiences on Facebook.

-Study your competitors and how and when they frequently post, try to avoid these time intervals, to avoid getting diluted within other posts, unless you want to communicate a counter offer.
+Study your competitors and how and when they frequently post, avoid these time intervals, and avoid getting diluted within other posts unless you want to communicate a counter offer.
 So you need to check 2 things:

-And then try to find a sweet spot where the fans are online and the competitors are not.
+- Competitors timing: Try to find a sweet spot where the fans are online, and the competitors are not.